Abelianization of Lie algebroids and Lie groupoids

 Conversely, suppose $\A$ has abelianization $p:\A\to\A^{\ab}$.
 We claim that $\g_M$ also admits an abelianization, so by Proposition \ref{prop:Lie:algebra:bundle} we conclude that $\overline{[\g_M,\g_M]}\subset \A$ is a vector subbundle.

 It remains to prove the claim.
 For that, observe that we have a commutative diagram with exact rows

 where $\g\ab_M$ is the isotropy bundle of $\A\ab$ and $p_{\g}=p|_{\g_M}$.
-If $\g_M$ does not admit an abelianization, then by Lemma \ref{lem:dense}, we know that $\overline{[\g_M,\g_M]}$ does not have constant rank.
-Furthermore, as we saw in the proof of Proposition \ref{prop:Lie:algebra:bundle}, we can find an open $O\subset M$ such that
+If $\g_M$ does not admit an abelianization, then by Proposition \ref{prop:Lie:algebra:bundle}, we know that $\overline{[\g_M,\g_M]}$ does not have a constant rank.
+As we saw in the proof of Lemma \ref{lem:dense}, we can find an open $O\subset M$ such that